-125. Two spheres of different materials one with double the radius and one-fourth wall thickness of the other are filled with ice.
-If the time taken for complete melting of ice in the larger sphere is 25 minutes and for smaller one is 16 minutes, the ratio of thermal conductivities of the materials of larger sphere to that of smaller sphere is:
+125. Two spheres of different material one with double the radius and one fourth wall thickness of the other are filled with ice.
+If the time taken for complete melting of ice in the larger radius one is 25 minutes and that for smaller sphere is 16 minutes, the ratio of thermal conductivities of material of larger sphere to smaller sphere is